HL7/fhir-cow-ig/input/pagecontent/core-concepts.md

 * **Performer and Fulfiller** are also considered equivalent.
 These often refer to potential Fulfillers, though we omit "potential" unless needed for clarity
 * **Patient** refers to the individual receiving care, but may also include their representative—such as a parent, healthcare agent, or social worker—when they participate in coordinating services.

-### Notifications:
-This guide uses the term notification to refer to any `push` mechanism by which a party becomes aware of a request.
-This should not be confused with `SubscriptionStatus` notifications in FHIR, although these are one valid option.
-A party may become aware of a request via a Messaging protocol, or by a patient informing that party of the request.
-This guide also makes a distinction between 'notifications' and the actual communication of information; in some cases a notification may simply inform a party that a Request has been created, but require that the party follow up via RESTful query for details, while in other cases a single exchange may contain both the notification and the information.

 ### Requests, Tasks, and Outputs Events:
 This section provides a brief overview of how FHIR resources are used to represent Request workflows.
 For more detail, see [Workflow Resource Patterns](https://www.hl7.org/fhir/workflow.html#respatterns).